Airbnb is the most popular platform for vacation rentals, with millions of hosts and guests. But what Airbnb host fees do you need to pay?

 Also, you have direct control over your Airbnb marketing.
 For example, you can gather guest emails and target them to rebook in the future.

-Joining vacation rental forums lets you communicate with other Airbnb hosts.
-Doing so helps you boost your business by learning from others.
-And you also can indirectly market your rental properties.
+Joining short term rental investment forums lets you communicate with other Airbnb hosts.
+Doing so helps you boost the performance of your investment property by learning from others.
+And you can also indirectly market your rental properties.

-Your business will always benefit from offering special offers to guests.
-A sure-fire way to net repeat business – offer previous guests a 10% discount on their next visit if they bring friends or family with them.
+Your Airbnb business can benefit majorly from offering special offers to guests.
+A surefire way to get repeat business is to offer a 10% discount to previous guests on their next visit if they bring friends or family along.

-This method can take work, but it’s a good option for long-term growth.
-And most Airbnbers probably aren’t doing it.
+This method can take effort, but it’s a good option for long term growth, and most Airbnbers in your market are probably not doing it.

-Find a lifestyle blogger in your area with a large social media following.
+You can find a lifestyle blogger in your area with a large social media following.
 Contact them and offer a free stay on your property.
-In return, ask the blogger to review the property and post about it.
+In return, ask them to review your property and post about it.

-Understanding Airbnb host fees is a critical part of the investment decision process.
-Armed with this information, you can use Mashvisor’s tools to help you find the best deals in your favorite markets.
+Understanding Airbnb host fees is a critical part of the investment process.
+Armed with this information, you can make a data-based decision to maximize your income and profit.

 Using the tools available on the Mashvisor Airbnb analytics platform is another great way to get started on the right foot.